sekmenhuseyin/Sekmen.StaticSiteGenerator/Readme.md

 ### Typical Workflow
 1. Editors publish content as normal.
 2. Editor opens the dashboard, sets target static domain + output folder path on the server (or mounted share / artifact folder).
-3. Click Export → Background HTTP calls crawl & write files.
+3. Click Export → Background HTTP calls crawl and write files.
-4. CI/CD or scheduled task syncs exported folder to static host.
+4. CI/CD or scheduled task syncs the exported folder to a static host.

 ---
 ## Installation